 Polypheny-DDI: A Flexible Polystore-based Distributed Data Infrastructure (Ongoing)

-The entire data analytics pipeline is quite complex, and most work focuses on the actual data analysis (using machine learning or statistical methods), while largely neglecting the other elements of the pipeline.
+The entire data analytics pipeline is quite complex, and most work focuses on the actual data analysis (using machine learning or statistical methods) while largely neglecting the other elements of the pipeline.
 This is particularly the case for all aspects related to data management, storage, processing, and retrieval – even though these challenges actually play an essential role.
 A Distributed Data Infrastructure (DDI) supports a large variety of data management features as demanded by the data analytics pipeline.
-However, DDIs are usually very heterogeneous in terms of data models, access characteristics, and performance expectations.
-In addition, DDIs for integrating, continuously updating, and querying data from various heterogeneous applications need to overcome the inherent structural heterogeneity and fragmentation.
+However, data science projects are typically very heterogeneous in terms of data models, access characteristics, and performance expectations in a way that exceeds current DDI systems.
+Moreover, in order to integrate, continuously update, and query data from various heterogeneous applications and to address the needs of data science applications, DDIs must overcome inherent structural heterogeneity and fragmentation of the data to be analyzed.

 Recently, polystore databases have gained attention because they help overcome these limitations by allowing data to be stored in one system, yet in different formats and data models and by offering one joint query language.
 In past work, we have developed Polypheny-DB, a distributed polystore that integrates several different data models and heterogeneous data stores.
 Polypheny-DB goes beyond most existing polystores and even supports data accesses with mixed workloads (e.g., OLTP and OLAP).
 However, polystores are limited to rather simple object models, static data and exact queries.
 When individual data items follow a complex inherent structure and consist of several heterogeneous parts between which dedicated constraints exist, when the access goes beyond exact Boolean queries, when data is not static but continuously produced, and/or when objects need to be preserved in multiple versions, then polystores quickly reach their limits.